papyri/site-docs/gtypes.md

 _Example PN Link:_ [TM 62479](https://papyri.info/dclp/62479)

 Needs description added.
-TM 62479 is the transcription with this type.
+TM 62479 is the transcription currently using this `@type`.

 ***